Why Do People Not Like Me?

 9. You’re Too Nice

 There’s a happy medium between being mean and just being too nice.
 “Too nice” often comes off as fake and/or weak.
 When someone is too nice, they usually never take a side to please everyone.
 Pleasing everyone often leads to you being unhappy in the end.
 Sure, you do not offend anyone, but you also don’t take a stand for yourself.
 People start to notice you are not respecting yourself.
-They also think you might be really fake instead of really nice.
+People may also think you might be really fake instead of really nice.
 Sometimes nice people are just nice.
 Sometimes nice people are just fake.
 Once they don’t get their way, the true colors come out.
 How can others know which one you truly are?

 10. You Like To Complain